ToshkaDev/vc/README.md

 - crates a BED file from the provided annotation file.
 The script can work with other genomes if corresponding links are provided (variables GENOME_LINK and GENOME_ANNOTATION_LINK)
 - downloads and prepares an RNA edit sites file for the human genome.
 For other genomes provide an appropriate link (the RNA_EDIT_SITES_LINK variable)
 - downloads and prepares a low complexity regions file for the human genome.
 For other genomes provide and appropriate link (the LCR_LINK variable)
+- downloads and prepares the Ensemble VEP cache.
+The VEP cache is a local copy of Ensembl’s genomic data including gene annotations, transcript structures, and variant consequences.
+This allows VEP to annotate variants quickly without repeatedly querying the Ensembl servers.
+Because the cache size is >14 GB, this step can take approximately 2 hours.

 `./create_genome_index.sh local|hpc`: creates a STAR genome index, with chr and scaffolds, primary assembly, and transcriptome as recommended by the STAR manual.